ggwc82/php_slim/README.md

-A simple PHP API built with Slim and MySQL
+A simple PHP API made using Slim framework